diaa/apg-workshop/_entries/03-02 roles-permissions.md

 quiz=> DELETE FROM answers ;
 ```

-Display permissions granted to objects and information about roles.
+Display permissions granted to objects and information about roles:

 ```sh
 quiz=> \dp